 ‘Unfortunately for those besieged Israeli leftists, it would seem that the Israeli government already has a significant head start on them, taking the fight stateside, as well.
 The apparent objective: Crush any US opposition [to Israel], and to those who’d build their own white ethno-states in its likeness.’[My Emphasis]

-In an Open Letter he penned to his fellow Israelis in 2016, musician and writer Jonathan Ofir struck a similar note with the following:
+In an Open Letter he penned to his fellow Israelis (and Jews) in 2016, musician and writer Jonathan Ofir struck a similar chord with the following:

 ‘…my hopes of change coming from within us Israelis have regrettably declined in the years – and thus, I am also, if not more so, placing my bets upon the involvement of the international community – whose help we need so badly – not for more cash, weapons, or apologetic “understanding”, but rather for its intervention in what we are apparently unable, and mostly unwilling, to fix.
 The attitude which I thus exhibit here is an extremely unpopular one in Israeli and Jewish culture.
 It is the vein of the “moser” – the one who “snitches” against the “Jewish nation” towards the goyim.
 Well, get over it.
 There are far more serious issues at hand. ‘

 For the objective observer of geopolitical affairs and assorted ‘reality’ purists then, the following ‘specimen’ can’t be denied easily.
-Along with being one that is not easily explained away, as already hinted, this peculiar “reality” has portentous implications for everyone on this planet: That Israel, allied with certain individuals, institutions and assorted ‘infiltrators’ in the United States, whether Israeli or American citizens or both but all still unreservedly simpatico to it [Israel], has exerted such a massively inordinate, consequential influence in the enactment and execution of U.S. foreign policy, along with being a country which routinely undermines and manipulates the American democratic system and the electoral process so pervasively.
-Now that’s what I’d call a robust sense of reckless entitlement.
+Along with being one that is not easily explained away, as already hinted, this peculiar “reality” has portentous implications for everyone on this planet: That Israel, allied with certain individuals, institutions and assorted ‘infiltrators’ in the United States, whether Israeli or American citizens or both but all still unreservedly simpatico [with Israel], has exerted such a massively inordinate, consequential influence in the enactment and execution of U.S. foreign policy, along with being a country which routinely undermines and manipulates the American democratic system and the electoral process so pervasively.
+Now that’s what I’d call a robust sense of reckless entitlement and arrogant presumption.